2-min scorecardSee what your manual month-end close is actually costing you

 • Absorb turnover in the data team

-A common pattern: the engineer who built it leaves, institutional knowledge goes with them, and the CFO ends up with a brittle warehouse and a shrinking pool of people who understand it.
+A common pattern: the engineer who built it leaves, institutional knowledge goes with them, and the finance team ends up with a brittle warehouse and a shrinking pool of people who understand it.

-What a CFO Still Doesn’t Have After the Build
+What a Finance Team Still Doesn’t Have After the Build

 Even a well-run modern data stack produces: